strands-project/strands_3d_mapping/semantic_map/README.md

 ```

 Launch parameters:
-* save_intermediate (yes/no)- whether to save the intermediate point clouds to disk; default no
+* save_intermediate (true/false)- whether to save the intermediate point clouds to disk; default false
-* cleanup (yes/no) - whether to remove previously saved data; default yes
+* cleanup (true/false) - whether to remove previously saved data; default false
+* generate_pointclouds (true/false) - generate point clouds from RGBD images or use the point clouds produced by the camera driver directly; default true
+* max_instances (int) - how many instances of each observation to keep stored on disk; default 5
+* input_cloud - name of the topic for the RGBD input point clouds (this is used when generate_pointclouds is false); default /depth_registered/points
+* input_rgb - name of the topic for the RGB image (this is used when generate_pointclouds is true); default /head_xtion/rgb/image_color
+* input_depth - name of the topic for the depth image (this is used when generate_pointclouds is true); default /head_xtion/depth_registered/image_rect
+* input_caminfo - name of the topic for the camera parameters (this is used when generate_pointclouds is true); default /head_xtion/rgb/camera_info

 ```bash
 roslaunch semantic_map semantic_map.launch